shixinh70/EdgeCookie/examples/switch_agent/README.md

--h, --hash-type     'HARAKA', 'HSIPHASH', 'OFF' for hash function of the Hash cookie, default HARAKA -s, --tcp-csum      'ON', 'OFF', Turn on/off recompute TCP csum, default ON -t, --timestamp     'ON', 'OFF', Turn on/off parsing timestamp, default ON -k  --change-key    Enable switch_agent to validate two cookies -p, --pressure      Receive a SYN packet and caculate syncookie then DROP -f, --foward        Only foward packet to the corresponding interface -d, --drop          Only drop packet after receive the packet
+-h, --hash-type     'HARAKA', 'HSIPHASH', 'OFF' for hash function of the Hash cookie, default HARAKA -s, --tcp-csum      'ON', 'OFF', Turn on/off recompute TCP csum, default ON -t, --timestamp     'ON', 'OFF', Turn on/off parsing timestamp, default ON -k  --change-key    Enable switch_agent to validate two cookies, default OFF -p, --pressure      Receive a SYN packet and caculate syncookie then DROP -f, --foward        Only foward packet to the corresponding interface -d, --drop          Only drop packet after receive the packet